 • and pre-treatment prior to exercise with a prescription “rescue” inhaler.

-A peak flow measurement taken before and after exercise and lung function tests performed by an allergist can help to confirm an EIA diagnosis and the proper treatment.
+A peak flow measurement taken before and after exercise and lung function tests performed by an allergist can help to confirm an EIB diagnosis and the proper treatment.

 Dr. Clifford Bassett, an allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (www.allergyreliefnyc.com ; Twitter @allergyreliefny ).
 He is also on the faculty of NYU School of Medicine and Cornell University Medical College in New York City.